 Piltz’s motivation for sharing the facts helped shed a light on these dubious government practices.
 Before his death, he also managed to help start up Climate Science Watch (2006).
 It’s an organization dedicated to protecting the public interest in its review of climate science.
 It serves as a watchdog for government climate science research.

 In addition to his many activities and accomplishments in bringing the issue to light, Plitz also won the Ridenhour Prize for Truth-Telling from The Nation Institute.
 His struggle and eventual success serve as a reminder to those who are fighting to get the truth of climate science out to the public.

 Dark Forces at Work

 There were also a number of other mini-stories reported in the film, but I’ll leave you to discover them for yourself.
 Overall, I did enjoy the documentary.
 Despite the sourness of injustice & deceit, the message is an important one.
 I found it to be enlightening and certainly worthy of a recommendation.

 Strangely enough, it has also become increasingly difficult to find.
 Although I first watched it on Netflix, unfortunately, it’s no longer available there (at least not in the US or Canada).
 Nor is it on iTunes!
 Hopefully this will be fixed soon.🤞

 You’ll Now Have to Hunt for a Copy

 In the meantime, there are other online sites that also share documentaries.
 Although I haven’t yet found one that offers currently offers it (or I would totally share a link).

 As far as I can tell, you may need to find it at a local rental place (if such a place still exists where you’re at).
-Otherwise, you can maybe try to borrow from local library, or rent it via Amazon.
-It does appears available to rent via Amazon Prime, however this service is not yet available in Canada.
+Otherwise, you can maybe try to borrow from your local library, or rent it via Amazon.
+It does appear to be available for rent via Amazon Prime, however, this service is not yet available in Canada.